Provisional Dates for 2019

 Election of the Santa Cruz Carnival Queen

-This marks the beginning of the festivities and, this year (2010), was on February 10th.
+This marks the beginning of the festivities and is on the Wednesday before the actual start of the Carnival.
 It is a major event, being televised and broadcast to the whole country.
 The Carnival Queen is expected to represent Tenerife at various trade fairs throughout the world, promoting tourism, so it is a very important post.

 The Opening Parade